 Students in grades kindergarten through 6 are evaluated annually.
 All students, unless specifically exempted, must take all statewide and local achievement tests at their appropriate grade level.
 Each student who does not meet specific levels of performance in reading, writing, science, and mathematics must be provided with additional diagnostic assessments to determine the nature of the student's difficulty and academic needs.
-Test adaptations and modification of procedures, as necessary, for students in Exceptional Education and for students who have Limited English Proficiency, are provided through the Individual Education Plan (IEP) or the English Language Learners Plan (ELL).
+Test adaptations accommodations and modification of procedures may occur, as necessary, for students in Exceptional Education, for students with a 504 plan, and for students who have Limited English Proficiency, are provided through the Individual Education Plan (IEP), 504 Plan or the English Language Learners Plan (ELL).